 In addition to new styles of furniture, homes of the era were filled with the latest gizmos: televisions, washers and dryers, dishwashers, air conditioners, freezers, pressure cookers, blenders, barbeque grills, transistor radios, hula-hoops and the occasional aluminium Christmas tree.

-Many new technologies were developed during the war years that did not reach large-scale commercial use until the 1950s: jet propulsion, rocketry, high-octane fuel, electronics, nuclear power, frozen food and freeze-dried coffee.
+Many new technologies developed during the war years attained large-scale commercial use in the 1950s: jet propulsion, rocketry, high-octane fuel, electronics, nuclear power, frozen food and freeze-dried coffee.

 As the public unquestionably embraced new technology with open arms, new became synonymous with better.
 The highest accolade that could be bestowed upon any new product was new and improved.
 Powdered orange juice (Tang, 1959); why not?
 Even spewing smokestacks were seen as a sign of progress and economic vitality.
 To question scientific progress was to be marked a Luddite.